EOSIO/eos/.cicd/README.md

 ```

 ## Pipelines
-There are several eosio pipelines that are exist and executed via pull requests, triggered from other builds, or scheduled to run on a regular basis:
+There are several eosio pipelines that exist and are triggered by pull requests, pipelines, or schedules:

 Pipeline | Details
 ---|---